 Features that make a difference:

-With regards to quality, consider the standard you’re okay with in light of the price you’re willing to pay.
+What quality are you okay with in light of the price you’re willing to pay?
 Look for design features that can matter, for example, handles welded or fastened with screws — are they likely to stay secure?

 You might want to look at whether the product is covered by a warranty, where the item was made, or the origins of the company and the feeling of trust you have in the brand name.